DPDK/dpdk/doc/guides/sample_app_ug/pdump.rst

 Running the Application
 -----------------------

-The application has a ``--pdump`` command line option with various sub arguments:
+The application has a number of command line options:

 .. code-block:: console